-Boston Massacre - Where was George Washington?
+Boston Massacre in 1770 - Where was George Washington?

 American political campaigns?
 Underhanded, dirty.
 Americans can spin, lie, and misinform better than any Russian or Chinese or Iranian effort or anything the ancient democracy of Athens did.
 We've been at this here longer than anyone else in this modern world.
 This way of being has a high pedigree --- our Founding Fathers did it.